Rumpunzel/rpg-thingy/character.md

 Depending on the rating of your trait, different kinds of information are available to you of all places, creatures, or people connected to the trait:

-- **Rating 1+:** All known traits, the highest attribute, the best Skill, and Disposition.
+- **Rating 1+:** All obvious traits; their best attribute and how it compares to your own (about equal, lesser, greater, less than half, or more than double); their three best skills and if they are better trained than you, equal, or worse.
-- **Rating 2+:** In-depth knowledge of common subject areas; rough outlines of obscure facts; the lowest rated secret trait, all attributes, and the three best Skills.
+- **Rating 2+:** Their lowest rated hidden trait; their worst attribute; their disposition.
-- **Rating 3+:** Expert at the topic; solid knowledge of even obscure facts and occurrences; all secret traits, as well as all Skills.
+- **Rating 3+:** Their highest rated hidden trait; all their attributes and skills.

-> As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's attributes and that his Reason is quite a lot higher than his.
+> As Maro's trait `Exiled Sellsword of Gantha` has a rating of **2,** he knows of the robber king's best attribute is Reason and that it is quite a lot higher than Maro's.
 >
 > Fortunately, he also learns of the robber king's lowest rated secret trait `Only goes out at Night` which has a rating of **1.** It is not much but if he harbors such a secret, perhaps there is more hiding beneath to surface.
 Time to do some research (see [Research](/conditions-and-resting#research)).